bennetthub500/personal/_portfolio/B_PersonasMktgCopy.md

 **Audience:** The audience for the [first piece](https://bennetthub500.github.io/personal/pdfs/PersonasFoundersLanding2.pdf) is founders and heads of sales, and the [second piece](https://bennetthub500.github.io/personal/pdfs/PersonasMktgLanding3.pdf) is aimed at marketing leads.

 The stylistic goals for both were brevity, with punchy language, a crisp definition of benefits and deliberate repetition.
-The primary message goals was to emphasize ease-of-use and effectiveness.
+The primary message goal was to emphasize ease-of-use and effectiveness.